AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 These notes, like the original bibliography, are deliberately selective.
 Several natural extensions suggest themselves but are not yet developed:

 *Decision theory and utility beyond logarithmic utility.* The Kelly criterion implicitly assumes logarithmic utility.
 Alternative utility functions (CARA, CRRA, prospect theory) lead to different optimal strategies.
 The relationship between Kelly betting and expected utility maximization is well-studied but not surveyed here.
+Instead it appears in later chapters.

 *Risk measures and portfolio constraints.* The Kelly framework assumes unlimited access to capital and no leverage constraints.
 Real portfolio management involves drawdown constraints, value-at-risk (VaR), conditional value-at-risk (CVaR), and regime uncertainty.
-These topics connect to convex optimization and robust control.
+These topics connect to convex optimization and robust control as described in subsequent chapters.

 *Stochastic calculus and continuous-time finance.* Thorp's continuous-time Kelly formula hints at the Black-Scholes-Merton framework and the theory of continuous-time portfolio optimization (Merton's problem).
-These connections are developed in the broader *Projects in Scientific Computation* collection under stochastic calculus.
+These connections are developed in the broader *Projects in Scientific Computating* collection under stochastic calculus.

-*Machine learning optimization.* The connections between information-theoretic objectives (cross-entropy loss, KL regularization, mutual information maximization) and modern machine learning training procedures are substantial but not treated here.
+*Machine learning optimization.* The connections between information-theoretic objectives (cross-entropy loss, KL regularization, mutual information maximization) and modern machine learning training procedures are substantial and considered in and of themselves in the machine learning chapter.

 ---